TrivialInteractive/Ultimate-Replay-3.0-Samples/Samples/Code Examples/Ex08_ReplayFromFile.md

 public class Example : MonoBehaviour
 {
-	// Our running playback operation created in the previous example
-	// We assume this is assigned for this sample private ReplayPlaybackOperation playbackOp = null;
+	// Store the playback operation for later use private ReplayPlaybackOperation playbackOp = null;

 	// Our file storage created in the previous example